stakater/StakaterPlatform/docs/detailed-config.md

 | GRAFANA_USERNAME | Grafana dashboard username |`admin` |
 | GRAFANA_PASSWORD | Grafana dashboard password |`CN3B6uY998kpBFDd` |

+## Flux
+In directory `configs`, SSH keys flux(private) & flux.pub(public) exist which flux uses for GitOps.
+You can provide, paste content of, your own SSH keys there.
+Else, a new unique key pair will be generated every time for you.

 <!-- TODO Add links for configuring individual tools -->
 To configure Individual tools refer to Playbook